newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

 ### Eligibility

 * Entities who are developing new, or building upon existing Registered Apprenticeship programs
-* Any employer, Trade Associations, or labor organization which represents workers in the occupation for which the apprentices will be trained
+* Any employer, trade associations, or labor organization which represents workers in the occupation for which the apprentices will be trained
 * Any other organization as listed within the Notice of Grant Opportunity

 > ### Benefit